Samkhya Karika 2, Principles of Sankhya are Remedy for Pain

 Practice of vedic rituals also encourage envy and jealousy for the ones who have practiced more austerities comparatively and thus have gained more virtues than the others.
 Even attaining the said virtues do not ensure permanent solution to the sufferings as they are prone to decay and degeneration with time.
 In the context of their ability to cure pain they are more like drugs which would have short lived effect on the relief provided.

-Discriminative Knowledge of Samkhya Philosophy is the permanent cure for Pain
+Discriminative Knowledge of Samkhya Philosophy is the cure for Pain

 Due to the lack of permanency in solutions provided by all other means of eradicating one’s suffering Samkhya has come as the most potent and the best solution of them all.
 Samkhya philosophy has the thinking and understanding component on its side which all the other remedies had lacked up till then.
 Our politics, geography, history, sciences, and our ways of living have all undergone changes with time, but Samkhya as a philosophy has stood its ground through all these transitions and developments because it proposes remedies and practices which enable one to rise above the pettiness and greed of human nature.

 Secondly Samkhya philosophy has a universal approach, it can be practiced and understood by adherents of all religions, creeds, castes, classes, regions, and genders.
 The second karika clearly establishes the supremacy of discriminative knowledge over blind faith.
-It talks about the attaining the supreme knowledge of change causing nature of Prakriti, or that which is manifest, and the unchanging nature of Purusha, the unmanifest and unchanging entity.
+It talks about attaining the supreme knowledge of non stop changes caused by the inherent nature of Prakriti, or that which is manifest, and the unchanging nature of Purusha, the unmanifest and unchanging entity.

 Samkhya proposes the thought that pleasure and pain are the part of life as the being is the product of the ever-changing nature of Prakriti, out of which the material world takes its form and existence.
 In order to understand pain, one has to change one’s thinking, or perspective on the causes of pain.
 This knowledge enables one to explore one’s potentials which are not dependent upon anything external.
 It ensures the sincere seeker of this philosophy the rise above the trappings, and frivolities of the world.